 With Google's mobile-first approach, loading speeds are relevant for website ranking (Searchmetrics).
 Styla Storefronts always achieve green scores in the Core Web Vitals test which can hardly be passed by non-headless webshops.
 Fast loading times - also on mobile devices - signal a good user experience and help to achieve a higher ranking in the Search Engine Result Pages (SERPs) and a boost in organic reach.

-The built-in SEO checker provides the user with tips for optimisation potential during content creation, so that he can always get the best out of his content.
+The built-in SEO checker offers the user hints for optimisation potential during content creation, so that he can always get the best out of his content.

 Flexible adaptation of the storefront to changing customer expectations